 Make sure that your cards are useful and easy to understand

-Here are some guidance on writing cards, you can start with these and adapt them as you need to.
+Here is some guidance on writing cards, you can start with these and adapt them as you need to.

 - A clear title that other people can understand